Healthy pumpkin lasagna is deceptively subtle, holding a rich creamy and slightly spicy flavor that will make you swoon for more pumpkin sauce!

 - Remove from baking pan and transfer to a food processor or a blender and puree the vegetables with ½ cup of cream (or cashew milk) and ½ cup of grated Parmesan cheese until smooth.

 - Turn the oven down to 375 to preheat.

-- Make the roasted pureed vegetable mixture: In a sauce pan on low heat combine the roasted pureed vegetable mixture, ½ cup of chicken stock, salt and pepper to taste.
-Slowly add corn starch until thickened.
+- Make the roasted pureed vegetable mixture: In a sauce pan on low heat combine the roasted pureed vegetable mixture, canned pumpkin, ½ cup of chicken stock, salt and pepper to taste.
+Slowly add corn starch and whisk until thickened.

-- In a small saucepan on low heat saute 1 Tablespoon of butter and 6 sage leaves until fragrant about 2-3 minutes.
+- In a small saucepan on low heat saute 1 tablespoon of butter and 6 sage leaves until fragrant about 2-3 minutes.
 Add the buttered sage to the sauce mixture.
-Blend sauce well and set aside until ready to layer the lasagna.
+Mix sauce well and set aside until ready to layer the lasagna.

-- In a large bowl cream together ricotta cheese, Parmesan cheese, egg, oregano, and remaining ½ cup of cream (or cashew milk).
+- In a large bowl cream together ricotta cheese, ½ cup Parmesan cheese, egg, oregano, and remaining ½ cup of cream (or coconut cream).
 Set aside.